19hours/sg-statutes/Acts/Sewerage and Drainage Act.md

 (d) sewers constructed on any private property and maintained by the Board;

-“qualified person”, in relation to any sewerage or drainage works, means a qualified person appointed under section 8 or 11 of the Building Control Act (Cap.
-29) in respect of works which include the sewerage or drainage works, and whose qualification is appropriate to the nature of those works;
+“qualified person” means a qualified person appointed under section 8 or 11 of the Building Control Act (Cap.
+29) in respect of works which include sewerage works, drainage works or sanitary works, and whose qualification is appropriate to the nature of those works;

+[Act 11 of 2018 wef 01/04/2018]

 [Act 10 of 2012 wef 01/09/2012]